Douglas Bruster

 Douglas Bruster (born 1963) is an American literary critic and Shakespeare scholar.
 He is the Mody C. Boatright Regents Professor of American and English Literature and Distinguished Teaching Professor at The University of Texas at Austin where he researches the works of William Shakespeare and his contemporaries.

 Early life and education

 Bruster was raised in Norfolk, Nebraska, where he graduated from Norfolk Senior High School in 1981.
-Attending the University of Nebraska at Lincoln, he majored in English, History, and Latin, graduating in 1985.
+Attending the University of Nebraska–Lincoln, he majored in English, History, and Latin, graduating in 1985.
 Thereafter he attended Harvard University, where he studied English Renaissance literature with such professors as G. Blakemore Evans, Marjorie B. Garber, and Roland Greene.
 Earning his M.A. during the course of his studies, he received his Ph.D. in 1990, writing on commercial themes and images in the plays of the early modern era in England.